 - Term 1

-The objective of the course is to provide students with fundamental knowledge about how to use financial tools to manage risk.
-The risk management tools covered by the course include portfolio analysis; bonds and the yield curve; financial derivatives including forwards and futures, options (and how to use them to hedge); and Value at Risk (VaR), etc. The course provides theories and concepts regarding risk management tools that are mainly derived based on financial firms.
-The application of these risk management tools to both financial firms and nonfinancial firms is also covered when necessary.
+This module provides students with fundamental knowledge about how to use financial tools to manage risk.
+The risk tools of management covered by the module include portfolio analysis; bonds and the yield curve; financial derivatives (including forwards and futures); options (and how to use them to hedge) and Value at Risk (VaR).

 This course enables students to: